fizzed/jne/README.md

     /jne/<os>/<arch>/<exe>

-If found the resource would be intelligently extracted (only if its changed) to a temporary directory so it can be executed.
+If found the resource would be intelligently extracted to a temporary directory so it can be executed.

     /tmp/1394227238992-0/cat

-Where "os" would be either "windows", "osx", or "linux" and "arch" would either be "x32" or "x64".
+Where "os" would be something such as "windows", "macos", or "linux" and "arch" could be "x32" or "x64".
 If we were running on Linux with a 64-bit operating system then the library would search for "/jne/linux/x64/cat".
 If found and contained within a jar file then this executable would be extracted to either a specific